Casoni test

 The Casoni test is a skin test used in the diagnosis of hydatid disease.
-The test involves the intradermal injection of 0.25 ml of sterilised fluid from hydatid cysts/human cyst and sterilised by Seitz filtration on forearm and equal volume of saline injected on the other forearm.
-Observations made for next 30 mins and after 1 to 2 days.
+The test involves the intradermal injection of 0.25 ml of sterilised fluid from hydatid cysts/human cyst and sterilised by Seitz filtration into one forearm, with an equal volume of saline injected into the other forearm.
+Observations are made over the next 30 minutes and after 1 to 2 days..
 A wheal response occurring at the injection site within 20 minutes is considered positive (immediate hypersensitivity).
 Delayed hypersensitivity reactions usually read after 18–24 hours.
 The test is positive in about 90% of cases of hydatid disease affecting the liver, but positive in less than 50% of patients with hydatid disease elsewhere in the body; false positive results are also common.
 Being a type I hypersensitivity reaction, anaphylactic reaction tray must be kept ready before carrying out the test.
 Consequently, serological tests are now generally used.
-The test was described in 1912 by and Tomaso Casoni.
+The test was described in 1912 by Tomaso Casoni.